sagemath/sagewiki_to_gh-2022-10-10/days77/projects.md

     * windows one-click installer, using either Docker, or Cygwin etc, or a native port

 Note: Travis Scrimshaw would be happy to join brainstorms remotely:
-``I fly on Wednesday afternoon (Minneapolis time) and arrive Thursday afternoon (Germany time), but I am basically free all day Tuesday (and I wake up early).
+''I fly on Wednesday afternoon (Minneapolis time) and arrive Thursday afternoon (Germany time), but I am basically free all day Tuesday (and I wake up early).
 Thursday or Friday works too from Berlin''